Solving Your Leadership Gap

 Those who successfully navigate the transition to true leadership learn that this appetite for power and control is all too often counterproductive to team performance.

 Truly effective leaders have come to understand that their power as a leader is enhanced by empowering others to grow, develop, and perform.
 They understand that the truest source of control comes from freeing others to use their talents.
-And true leaders put into practice and understand that the best way to keep people energized and performing with fulfillment is to serve, guide, and support.
+And true leaders put into practice and understand that the best way to keep people energised and performing with fulfilment is to serve, guide, and support.

 Whether leading a team of three, or a team of three thousand, leadership is present when: